livegrep/livegrep/README.md

 I build [docker images][docker] for livegrep out of the [livegrep.com](https://github.com/livegrep/livegrep.com) repository, based on build images created by this repository's CI.
-They should be generally usable; For instance, to build+run a livegrep index of this repository, you could run:
+They should be generally usable.
+For instance, to build+run a livegrep index of this repository, you could run:

 ```